Last Updated on September 12, 2022

 Family Command Center Organization

-That’s why setting up a functional command center for your home is so important when it comes to your overall organization.
+That’s why setting up a functional command center for your home is so important when it comes to keeping your family organized.
 Trust me, we implemented one several years ago, and while it definitely needs some tweaking and updating, our wall organization system has saved our sanity.

 The process of sorting our mail, keeping track of bills and sorting receipts is quick and easy, and it's all because of our home command center.
 And now that we have school-aged kids, it helps tremendously in keeping track of everyone's schedules.
 Every appointment goes on the family wall calendar where we can quickly find it at a glance.